 Our revenue is generated primarily from providing business process management services.
 We have two reportable segments for financial statement reporting purposes - WNS Global BPM and WNS Auto Claims BPM.
 In our WNS Auto Claims BPM segment, we provide both "fault" and "non-fault" repairs.
 For "fault" repairs, we provide claims handling and repair management services, where we arrange for automobile repairs through a network of third party repair centers.
 In our repair management services, where we act as the principal in our dealings with the third party repair centers and our clients, the amounts which we invoice to our clients for payments made by us to third party repair centers are reported as revenue.
 Where we are not the principal in providing the services, we record revenue from repair services net of repair cost.
 See Note 2.s of the consolidated financial statements included in our annual report on Form 20-F for our fiscal year ended March 31, 2018.
-Since we wholly subcontract the repairs to the repair centers, we evaluate the financial performance of our "fault" repair business based on revenue less repair payments to third party repairs reflects more accurately the value addition of the business process management services that we directly provide to our clients.
+Since we wholly subcontract the repairs to the repair centers, we evaluate the financial performance of our "fault" repair business based on revenue less repair payments to third party repair centers, which is a non-GAAP financial measure.
+We believe that revenue less repair payments (a non-GAAP financial measure) for "fault" repairs reflects more accurately the value addition of the business process management services that we directly provide to our clients.
 Management believes that revenue less repair payments (non-GAAP) may be useful to investors as a more accurate reflection of our performance and operational results.